 Beginning of Christ

-For the beginning of Christ we do have to go way back to the beginning of the world.
+For the beginning of Christ, we do have to go way back to the beginning of the world.
 He was not yet there, but there was spoken or referred to him already in the Garden of Eden, after the first sin of man.

 God provided there and then for a coming solution, which in later times would make an end to the death penalty.
 Throughout the years regularly God reminded man that they had to be His people and should keep to His commandments.
 The men of God, prophets also gave indications which should help us to recognise the Messiah, the one who would save the world and restore the relationship between God and man, which was damaged in the Garden of Eden.

-This promise was made many years before Abraham and as such could Jesus also later refer to the time before Abraham he was already in God’s Head, like everybody is already notated in the Book of Life and Death, but also as his role of promised Messiah.
+This promise (of salvation) was made many years before Abraham and as such could Jesus also later refer to the time before Abraham he was already in God’s Head, like everybody is already notated in the Book of Life and Death, but also as his role of promised Messiah.

 The Essene young girl got to hear that she was with child in a special manner, not having had any sex with a man.
 Astrologers who had followed indications in the old scriptures could find the newborn and brought the first honour to him in Bethlehem, a town near Jerusalem, famous in Jewish history as the city of David.

-Jesus, like every human being had to learn everything.
+Jesus, like every human being, had to learn everything.
 Brought up in a strict religious family he got to know the Word of God very well.
 All his life he only wanted to do God His Will and not his own will.
 To get him spiritually cleansed he asked his cousin, John the Baptist, a stormy prophet-preacher who emerged from the wilderness and called on the people to repent and be baptised, to baptise him in the river Jordan.
 He was known to those around him as a carpenter of Nazareth, a town in Galilee, and as the son of Joseph (John 6:42).
-When he raised up from the water all people witnessed something special, having the heaven opening and a voice resounding that this man was God’s beloved son.
+When he raised up from the water all people witnessed something special, having the heaven opening and a Voice resounding that this man was God’s beloved son.

 “The time is fulfilled, and the kingdom of God is at hand; repent, and believe in the gospel” (Mark 1:15).

 Jesus chose 12 disciples from ordinary people, like fishermen and common workers, of the region to follow him.
 Of the 12 it seems that Peter, James, and John were closest to Jesus.
-Peter‘s home in Capernaum, a city on the Sea of Galilee, became a headquarters from which Jesus and the disciples moved out into the countryside.
+Peter‘s home in Capernaum, a city on the Sea of Galilee, became a headquarter from which Jesus and the disciples moved out into the countryside.
 Sometimes he talked to large crowds.
 Then he might withdraw with the 12 to teach only them.
 Or he might go off by himself for long periods of prayer.
 On one occasion he sent out the disciples, two by two, to spread the message of God’s kingdom.